Pravek9891/AI-Based-Book-Recommendation-System-/README.md

 ### 2. AI & NLP (Natural Language Processing)
 -   **Groq Llama 3.3 Integration**: Processes user queries and generates high-fidelity book summaries using the Groq Cloud API.
 -   **Collaborative Filtering**: Uses `pickle` to load pre-calculated similarity matrices (`similarity_scores.pkl` and `pt.pkl`).
 It identifies patterns in user ratings to suggest books with high mathematical "compatibility."
--   **Cosine Similarity**: The mathematical core of the recommendation engine, calculating the distance between vectors in a multi-dimensional book-user space.
+-   **Cosine Similarity**: The mathematical core of the recommendation engine, calculating the distance between vectors in a multi-dimensional book-user space

 ### 3. RAG (Retrieval-Augmented Generation)
 The chatbot utilizes **RAG** to provide grounded, factual information: